 -Preheat your oven to 345 degrees F.

 -In a medium-sized bowl mix the flour and butter together.
 Sprinkle the cold water over the mixture and stir together until the dough pulls together and away from the sides of the bowl.
-Roll the dough into a ball, and place it in the refrigerator to firm for about 20 minutes.
+Roll the dough into a ball, and place it in the refrigerator to firm for about 20 minutes. -Mix together all of the filling ingredients and stir until the dry ingredients are well incorporated with the apples.

 -Take your dough out of the refrigerator.
 On a floured surface roll it out until it is thin.
 Cut out two circles, one large and one small (I used a small bowl and a mason jar lid as guides).